Coronavirus putting a damper on Memorial Day camping

 Privately owned campgrounds throughout the state are open, but the pandemic is hindering the ways campers normally will spend their holiday weekends this year.

-The state’s PAUSE Act continues to have social distancing restrictions in place that impact the activities at private campgrounds.
+The state’s PAUSE order continues to have social distancing restrictions in place that impact the activities at private campgrounds.

 Tammi L. Standford, who owns Bedford Creek Marina and Campgrounds, Sackets Harbor, and her husband would normally be gearing up for the big Memorial Day weekend.